SOC 2

 Core Processing Controls

-Input Validation: You must check that data coming into your systems is correct and complete.
+Input Validation: You must verify that data entering your systems is correct and complete.

-Processing Accuracy: Your systems need to handle data the right way every time.
+Processing Accuracy: Your systems must handle data correctly every time.

 Output Verification: You must check that the results from your systems are correct before sending them to customers.